-- 2. Sequential ACDH algorithms (both one-pass and multi-pass) with the order of pixel processing determined by one or more space-filling curves should be studied. - 3.
-Comprehensive subjective and objective testing of halftone image quality is needed to both evaluate the existing digital halftoning techniques and compare different monochrome vision models.
-Once a reliable and relatively easy-tocompute distortion measure emerges, model-based digital halftoning techniques using halftone images produced by the ACDH algorithms as starting configurations will be developed.
-These "refinement" techniques are likely to employ hill climbing and/or simulated annealing and perform very high quality halftoning. - 4.
-ACDH algorithms are computationally intensive.
+- 4. ACDH algorithms are computationally intensive.
 I am planning to modify ACDH for designing rectangular binary patterns for look-up-table based halftoning, which is fast.
 Three-dimensional anti-correlation filters will be used to look at the configurations corresponding to different grayscale levels, for which the binary patterns are about to be generated, so that the correlation between the binary patterns is high for the levels that are close together, and yet the stacking constraint is relaxed.
-The rectangular constant grayscale input images, from which the binary patterns are going to be generated, will be considered periodic horizontally and vertically as described in Chapter 3, so no boundary randomization will be involved.
-The resulting binary patterns will possess the so-called two-dimensional wrap-around property [224].
-The average intensity distortion measurements discussed in Chapter 7 show that the ratio of the number of white pixels and the overall number of pixels in a binary pattern may deviate from what the grayscale intensity level prescribes.
-One way to correct the ratio is to employ a modification of Ulichney's algorithm [225] that removes minority pixels (white pixels are the minority pixels if g < 1/2, black pixels are the minority pixels otherwise) from the tightest clusters and inserts them into the largest "voids".

-- 5. Visualization of the covariances from Eq.
-(4.3) and/or the sums from the righthand side of that equation may improve our understanding of ACDH.
+The rectangular constant grayscale input images, from which the binary patterns are going to be generated, will be considered periodic horizontally and vertically as described in Section 3, so no boundary randomization will be involved.
+The resulting binary patterns will possess the so-called two-dimensional wrap-around property [220].
+The average intensity distortion measurements discussed in Section 7 show that the ratio of the number of white pixels and the overall number of pixels in a binary pattern may deviate from what the grayscale intensity level prescribes.
+One way to correct the ratio is to employ a modification of Ulichney's algorithm [221] that removes minority pixels (white pixels are the minority pixels if g < 1/2, black pixels are the minority pixels otherwise) from the tightest clusters and inserts them into the largest "voids". - 5.
+Visualization of the covariances from Eq.
+(67) and/or the sums from the right-hand side of this equation may improve our understanding of ACDH.
 The problem is nontrivial due to the high dimensionality. - 6.
 A comprehensive study of edge enhancement is needed. - 7.
 It would be interesting to establish a firm link between digital halftoning and the information theory.
-(Sakrison's paper on model-based image coding [186] may provide important insights.)
-One wonders how the effect of scaling can be factored in (the rate increases, but the "bits" are spread over the corresponding areas of the output image).
+Here's a reference to a related article [182].

-Filter selection in SACDH
+Appendix A. Filter selection in SACDH